-121 Anthropology of Religion, Magic, and Witchcraft (3) UC:CSU
+121 Anthropology of Religion, Magic, and Witchcraft (3) UC:CSU Lecture 3 hours.

 Presents an anthropological examination of the phenomenon of religion in tribal, peasant, and industrialized societies, and how religion is integrated into culture.
 Topics include religious symbolism, ritual, magic, divination, witchcraft, and syncretism.